 Board of Health

-The Dalton Board of Health conducts their monthly meetings in-person with an option to participate via Zoom every 2nd Wednesday of the month at 4:30PM.
+The Dalton Board of Health conducts its monthly meetings in-person with an option to participate via Zoom every 2nd Tuesday of the month at 5:30PM at Town Hall in the Callahan Conference Room.
 These meetings remain open to the public and will be posted as required by law on https://www.mytowngovernment.org/01226.

-As of November 17, 2022, all Board of Health permit applications, including restaurants, summer camp operators, septic designers, tobacco, body art and more, will be available on-line through our new permitting service, PermitEyes.
+ALL Board of Health permit applications, including restaurants, summer camp operators, septic designers, tobacco, body art and more, are available on-line through our permitting service, PermitEyes.
 Click below link to get started!–

 https://fctpermit.com/sites/alliance/boh/user_logins.asp